theonize/Currier/Gloss/Matthew/Matthew 13.md

 		multiplicative growth
 		no death

+9) How many have ears?
+Repeated multiple times in [Rev 2-3]

 10-17) The purpose of a parable
 	1. It is for the unknowing
 	2. It is for understanding